 On this page:

 It is a binding agreement between you and the person who owes you money (the debtor).
-Both parties agree on a sum of money.
+Creditors vote whether to accept a proposal from a debtor and, if creditors do accept it, all creditors with provable debts are bound by the agreement.
 These agreements can be a flexible way for people to settle their debts.

 The person who owes money appoints a controlling trustee who manages the process.